A European research and innovation Partnership for Pandemic Preparedness

-Last updated on 23 January 2025
+Last updated on 04 December 2025

 BE READY will establish guidelines for common research objectives through an agreed Strategic Research and Innovation Agenda (SRIA).
 The partnership will be able to leverage existing pandemic preparedness networks and will work in synergy with the European Commission (notably through the Directorate-General for Research and Innovation DG RTD, and the Health Emergency Preparedness and Response Authority HERA), in close collaboration with the ECDC, the EMA, and other relevant international and European actors.

-To build this ambitious partnership, BE READY (launched on June 1, 2022 for a duration of three years) relies on the expertise of 26 public health organizations, ministries (of science, education, health, innovation, or environment), and research agencies from 16 countries, to ensure a cross-cutting and interdisciplinary One Health and Global Health approach.
+To build this ambitious partnership, BE READY, launched on June 1, 2022 for a duration of three years, relies on the expertise of 26 public health organizations, ministries (of science, education, health, innovation, or environment), and research agencies from 16 countries, to ensure a cross-cutting and interdisciplinary One Health and Global Health approach.

 As part of this initiative, the ANRS MIE is specifically responsible for the overall coordination of the consortium and for defining the strategic research and innovation agenda.

-The ANRS Emerging Infectious Diseases (MIE) is responsible for supporting, coordinating and funding the national research community focused on emerging infectious diseases.
+The ANRS Emerging infectious diseases (MIE) is responsible for supporting, coordinating and funding the national research community focused on emerging infectious diseases.
 Drawing on interdisciplinary research and adopting a One Health approach, ANRS MIE has a unique capacity to contribute to preparedness and response to emerging infectious diseases.
-Involvement in the Be Ready CSA as coordinator is a key element of the agency’s European and global strategy to promote coordination in preparedness and response strategy, in order to limit the effects of emerging epidemic events.”

 BE READY PLUS is an initiative funded by Horizon Europe to strengthen Europe’s pandemic preparedness.